-The discount rate was based on the Bond Buyer General Obligation 20-year Municipal Bond Index.
+The discount rates were based on the Bond Buyer General Obligation 20-year Municipal Bond Index as of each measurement date.

 Mortality rates were based on the Generational RP-2014 mortality tables, with adjustments for FRS experience and generational mortality improvements using Scale MP-2014.